zio/zio/docs/datatypes/tmap.md

 } yield elem).commit
 ```

-Alternatively, you can provide default value if entry by key is not present in the map:
+Alternatively, you can provide a default value if entry by key is not present in the map:

 ```scala mdoc:silent
 import zio._